AnkushGitRepo/DSA/src/main/java/org/example/Arrays/ArrayReadMe.md

 - **Merge Intervals**: Given an array of intervals where `intervals[i] = [starti, endi]`, merge all overlapping intervals, and return an array of the non-overlapping intervals that cover all the intervals in the input.
 - **Implement Queue using Stacks**: Implement a first-in-first-out (FIFO) queue using only two stacks.
 The implemented queue should support all the functions of a normal queue (push, peek, pop, and empty).
 - **Reverse String**: Write a function that reverses a string.
 The input string is given as an array of characters `s`.
+- **Summary Ranges**: You are given a sorted unique integer array `nums`.
+Return the smallest sorted list of ranges that cover all the numbers in the array exactly.
+That is, each element of `nums` is covered by exactly one of the ranges, and there is no integer `x` such that `x` is in one of the ranges but not in `nums`.

 ## How to Use
 - Browse through each Java file to understand the code structure and problem-solving techniques.